DaneWeber/Open-Governance/topics.md

 ## Template
 This is meant to be a guide -- don't let it overwhelm you.
 Give us what you've got and we'll get the rest before we need it.

-**Instructions:** Copy and paste the template to the template into the proposed topics section below.
+**Instructions:** Copy and paste the template into the proposed topics section below.
 Update with your event information.
 Submit a pull request with your changes!

 * Session Title:
 * Preferred Timeframe: